 Matthew Montfort is the leader of the world fusion music ensemble Ancient Future.
 An award-winning guitarist (Louis Armstrong Jazz Award, Colorado Outstanding Young Guitarist Award), he is a pioneer of the scalloped fretboard guitar (an instrument combining qualities of the South Indian vina and the steel string guitar).
 Montfort spent three months in intensive study with vina master K.S.
 Subramanian in order to fully apply the South Indian gamaka (note-bending) techniques to the guitar.
 In August 2012, he was added to the 100 Greatest Acoustic Guitarists list at DigitalDreamDoor.com, joining luminaries such as Michael Hedges, Leo Kottke, Chet Atkins, John Fahey, Adrian Legg, Merle Travis, John Renbourn, Tommy Emmanuel, Doc Watson, Pierre Bensusan, Toni Rice, Alex De Grassi, Stefan Grossman, Artie Traum, Joni Mitchell, and Peppino D'Agostino.
 He is also known for his work on Glissentar 11 string fretless guitar, electric guitar, flamenco guitar, bass guitar, sitar, charango, mandolin, and gamelan, and as Ancient Future's main composer.

 Montfort wrote the book Ancient Traditions – Future Possibilities: Rhythmic Training Through the Traditions of Africa, Bali, and India, which has been used by many musicians to improve their rhythm skills.
-Matthew Montfort is on the faculty of the Blue Bear School of Music and the Zambaleta World Music and Dance School in San Francisco, where he teaches music theory, all styles of guitar as well as rhythm classes based on his book on the rhythmic traditions of Africa, Bali, and India.
-He also teaches at his studio in San Rafael, California.
+Matthew Montfort was on the faculty of the Blue Bear School of Music and the Zambaleta World Music and Dance School in San Francisco.
+He teaches all styles of guitar, ukulele, bass, charango, sitar, and mandolin as well as music theory for all instruments and rhythm classes based on his book at his studio in San Rafael, California, and online via Skype.

 With Ancient Future:

-Visions of a Peaceful Planet (Ancient-Future.Com AF 2004)>audio
+Visions of a Peaceful Planet (Ancient-Future.Com AF 2004)>YTmusic